Update from Definitive Healthcare Corp. (DH): A steady trajectory - The Dwinnex

 Ratios:

-For a better understanding of DH, let’s look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 3.23 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 28.61.
+Our analysis of DH’s different ratios will help us gain a deeper understanding of the company.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 3.68 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 32.53.
 For the most recent quarter (mrq), Quick Ratio is recorded 3.30 and its Current Ratio is at 3.30.
 In the meantime, Its Debt-to-Equity ratio is 0.29 whereas as Long-Term Debt/Eq ratio is at 0.28.

 Upgrades & Downgrades